elibarrow/BAE305-SP24-LAB4/README.md

 regard to gain.
 **Response:** The gain of the first amplifier circuit was -0.955 while the theoretical performance of a non-inverting op amplifier circuit is expected to be -1.

-2. Comment on the limits of op amp circuits with respect to maximum output voltage.
+2. Comment on the limits of op-amp circuits with respect to maximum output voltage.
-**Response:**      %%%%%%% NEEDS TO BE FINSISHED STILL %%%%%%%%%%%%%%%
+**Response:**      %%%%%%% NEEDS TO BE FINISHED STILL %%%%%%%%%%%%%%%

-3. Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance.
+3. Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance?
 **Response:**   %%%%%%% NEEDS TO BE FINSISHED STILL %%%%%%%%%%%%%%%

 ## Part 2 - Op Amps and frequency response ##